|Title:||Assistant Coach - QB (Pass Game Coordinator)|

 Before going to Kentucky, Cahill was a wide receivers coach for Tennessee-Martin for 2004 and 2005, helping the program engineer its first winning season in 13 years.

-Cahill and his wife, Carah, have two sons, Patrick and Thomas, and reside in Wallingford.
+Cahill and his wife, Carah, have two sons, Patrick and Thomas, and a daughter, Elizabeth, and reside in Madison.